digihunch/orthweb/README.md

 ![Diagram](resources/Orthweb.png)

 The site's IP is associated with an Elastic Network Interface (ENI).
 It is connected to the primary EC2 instance hosted in availability zone 1.
 Business traffic (DICOM and HTTP) are routed to the Site IP at port 11112 and 443.
 Docker damon runs Envoy proxy who listens to those ports.
-Envoy is a modern proxy implementation with generally better configurability and performance than Nginx.
 The Envoy proxy, serves two different proxy routes:
 * https on host port 443 -> https on container port 8043
 * dicom-tls on host port 11112 -> dicom on container port 4242
 The envoy proxy is configured to spread traffic across three Orthanc containers, with session affinity configured.
 Each Orthanc container is able to connect to S3 and PostgreSQL database via their respect endpoint in the subnet.

-Should availability zone 1 becomes unavailable, system administrator can turn on the secondary EC2 instance in availability zone 2, and associate the ENI with site IP to it.
+Should availability zone 1 becomes unavailable, system administrator can turn on the secondary EC2 instance in availability zone 2, and associate the ENI with site IP to it, as instructed above in the `Failover` section.
 This way we bring availability zone 2 to operation and redirect business traffic to it.

 ## Security